 Reuse 3.2.2.

-After the THF solution is frozen, slowly increase the temperature until all the ice has melted at the exclusion of the hydrates and hold the temperature at 1 degree Celsius for 3 minutes [1].
+After the THF/water solution is frozen, slowly increase the temperature until all the ice has melted at the exclusion of the hydrates and hold the temperature at 1 degree Celsius for 3 minutes [1].

 SCREEN: : Ice crystals melting upon temperature increase.